Changes to financial aid and housing assistance for students, 1 August 2017

 If you currently do not receive any form of student financial aid, file an application for financial aid online or use the form OT 1 (OT 3 if you study abroad).

-If you qualify for general housing allowance and know beforehand how much income you will have and what your housing costs and other circumstances will be like starting in August, you can use Kela's online customer service to file a claim for housing allowance as early as May 2017.
-Alternatively you can file the claim on form AT 1.
+General housing allowance must be applied for separately.
+Students renting an apartment in Finland can apply for general housing allowance starting 1 August 2017.
+If you already know how much income you will have, how much your housing costs will be and what your other housing circumstances will be like in the autumn, you can apply for general housing allowance now.
+File your application via Kela’s online customer service or on form AT1e.
 Persons sharing a household must claim general housing allowance together.
 If one member of the household already receives general housing allowance payments, he or she must apply for a review of the allowance.

 You can get general housing allowance retroactively for one month from the month of application.
 In order to get housing allowance payments already for August, your application should reach Kela by the end of September.
 You must have had a valid rental agreement since 1 August or earlier.